 Each eligible teacher will have the privilege to accept or reject the payments and/or benefits outlined in this policy.
-No teacher will be entitled to receive compensation from this program more than once.
+No teacher will be entitled to receive compensation from this program mean then are a Any teacher who participated in the Europeienes and Langevity Plan will this program more than once.
 Any teacher who participated in the Experience and Longevity Plan will not be eligible for this Retirement/Service Bonus.